Turbulence kinetic energy

 In fluid dynamics, turbulence kinetic energy (TKE) is the mean kinetic energy per unit mass associated with eddies in turbulent flow.
 Physically, the turbulence kinetic energy is characterized by measured root-mean-square (RMS) velocity fluctuations.
 In the Reynolds-averaged Navier Stokes equations, the turbulence kinetic energy can be calculated based on the closure method, i.e. a turbulence model.

-The TKE can be defined to be half the sum of the variances σ² (square of standard deviations σ) of the fluctuating velocity components:
+The TKE can be defined to be half the sum of the variances σ² (square of standard deviations σ) of the velocity components: